 Chart Your Path at OVC

 The Ontario Veterinary College is educating the next generation of health leaders.
-Since 1862, OVC has excelled in teaching the art of veterinary medicine and developing the very best for our U of G students and graduates.
+Since 1862, OVC has excelled in teaching the art of veterinary medicine and developing the very best for our University of Guelph students and graduates.

 OVC student veterinarians graduate equipped with the skills needed to tackle complex problems and improve life for animals, humans and the environment.